lwhitelock/ITGlue-Hudu-Migration/README.md

 If you have an existing Hudu instance and you like the layouts that you have created there, you can accomplish this task in a few ways.
 You can either:

-### A. Migrate a certain type of object directly to your desired Hudu Asset Layout
+### A. Migrate a certain type of object directly to your desired Hudu Asset Layout [coming soon]

 This allows you to go from any flexible asset layout, configuration type, location/contact to whichever asset layout(s) you want.
 To do this directly, you can answer the startup question to allow for custom mapping (or set $settings.AllowForCustomMapping = $true in your environment file).